 ECDC activities on surveillance

-ECDC collects, analyses and disseminates surveillance data on 56 communicable diseases and related special health issues from all 27 European Union (EU) Member States and two of the three remaining European Economic Area (EEA) countries (Iceland and Norway).
-Data submission and subsequent validation is the responsibility of European networks of disease experts nominated by Member States and coordinated by ECDC through its disease programmes.
+ECDC processes surveillance data on some 60 communicable diseases and related special health issues from all 27 European Union (EU) Member States and two of the three remaining European Economic Area (EEA) countries (Iceland and Norway).

-ECDC performs indicator-based surveillance; the systematic ongoing collection, analysis, interpretation and dissemination of highly structured information (‘indicators’) for public health action.
-Indicator-based surveillance is complemented by event-based surveillance, the detection, verification, analysis, assessment and further investigation of potential public health threats (‘events’).
-For more information on event-based surveillance, go to Epidemic Intelligence.
+The systematic ongoing collection, analysis, interpretation and dissemination of highly structured information (‘indicators’) for public health action is referred to as Indicator-based surveillance.
+It is complemented by event-based surveillance, the detection, verification, analysis, assessment and further investigation of potential public health threats (‘events’).
+The joint platform eventually integrating both forms of surveillance is EpiPulse, the European surveillance portal for infectious diseases.

 General surveillance objectives are to: